jhallen/exorsim/README.md

   * SWTPC [MF68](https://deramp.com/swtpc.com/MF_68/MF_68_Index.htm) with DC_1 emulated by hardware emulation of the [FD1771](https://en.wikipedia.org/wiki/Western_Digital_FD1771) controller.

 <h3>Example session</h3>

-Right now the exbug.bin (or swtbug.bin for SWTPC) files must be in the current directory.

 '=' is the MDOS command prompt.